GrowGardens.ai

 • Peas (prefer cooler weather)

-• Radishes (slow growth in heat)
+• Radishes (bolt quickly in heat)

 Next 2 weeks

-• Mulch raised beds to retain moisture
+• Mulch raised beds and containers to retain moisture

-• Pinch basil to encourage bushier growth
+• Pinch basil regularly to encourage bushy growth

-• Monitor for aphids on peppers and eggplants
+• Monitor for aphids and treat early

 FAQs

-Should I fertilize my garden in June?
+Should I fertilize my raised beds in June?

 Next steps